IoannisKaragiannis/LinearAlgebra/README.md

 Look at the [demo](https://github.com/IoannisKaragiannis/LinearAlgebra/tree/master/demo) folder.

-So, now you must have familiriazed yourself with the LinearAlgebra library.
-Start your exciting project using this library and don't forget to say a good word for me.
+So, now you must have familiriazed yourself with the *LinearAlgebra* library.
+Start your exciting project and don't forget to say a good word for me.

 P.S.: There are several linear algebra libraries out there way more complete and probably better performing than mine (e.g.: itpp, armadillo, eigen, etc.).
 But this is just a project I wanted to work on and share it with you.
 Cheers.